daormar/debasher/doc/design_doc_resident.md

        it: the three incarnations processed all 800 messages exactly once, and from each kept checkpoint plus the log the state of the last checkpoint is reproduced, order-sensitive hash included.
 The first segment of the log had been pruned by then, as it should.
-  4. `CLOSE` handling, in four pieces (proposed 2026-09-20; the details of each are settled before it is built):
+  4. `CLOSE` handling, in five pieces (four proposed on 2026-09-20 and a fifth found while doing the fourth; the details of each are settled before it is built):
      - 4.1 A halt sends no `CLOSE`. **Done 2026-09-20**: `stop_threads` takes `close`, and `run()` stops with `close=False` after a halt; a stop that is a finish for good keeps the default.
 Three new tests in the words of the guarantee (an ordered halt leaves a channel that ends with the marker, a stop without